paketo-buildpacks/paketo-website/content/docs/concepts/bom.md

 }
 ```
 ##
-**Note:** The metadata that Paketo Buildpacks generate does not conform to a specific industry-standard bill of materials format.
+**Note:** The metadata that Paketo buildpacks generate does not conform to a specific industry-standard bill of materials format.
 Some industry-standard formats include [CycloneDX][format/cyclonedx] and [SPDX][format/spdx], both of which can be presented as `JSON` files.
 While the Paketo bill of materials doesn't currently conform to one of these formats, the goal is to eventually support both.

 <!-- References -->
 [CPE]:{{< relref "#cpes" >}}